pipelinelabo/datalaiq-wiki/gui/querylibrary/querylibrary.md

 # The Query Library

 The query library lets you store commonly-used search queries for quick recall.
-You can pull up queries from the library at the [Gravwell search prompt](#!gui/queries/queries.md) and embed them in [dashboards](#!gui/dashboards/dashboards.md).
+You can pull up queries from the library at the [DatalaiQ search prompt](#!gui/queries/queries.md) and embed them in [dashboards](#!gui/dashboards/dashboards.md).

 ## The Query Library Page